Re-selling Your Condo

 Sale Agreement

-If you buy a condominium from an individual, a sales agreement normally is a ready-to-use contract (an agreement which is not especially drafted for the sale between buyer and seller).
-A sales agreement can be canceled by withdrawing the property from the sale and returning any deposit that has been collected.
+If you buy a condominium from an individual, a sales agreement normally is a ready-to-use contract (an agreement that is not especially drafted for the sale between buyer and seller).
+A sales agreement can be canceled by withdrawing the property from the sale and returning any deposit that has been collected + possibly damages.
 This should be included as a condition in the purchase agreement to avoid any legal disputes.

-In closing the sale, the seller and buyer shall meet to sign the necessary documents.
+Once the essential clauses are agreed, the seller and buyer shall meet to sign the necessary documents.
 The meeting usually takes place at the agreement of both parties either at the real estate office or, if a lawyer was hired, at the lawyer's office.

 The following documents are required at the time of sale:

-8. Foreign Exchange Transfer form from the bank (Condo only)
+- Foreign Exchange Transfer form from the bank (Condo and House purchase only)

-9. A document stating the percentage of foreign-owned condos is less than 49 percent (Condos Only)
+- A document stating the percentage of foreign-owned condos is less than 49 percent is known as the "Foreign Quota List" (Condos Only)

-10. A document stating that there are no outstanding maintenance fees owed for any common ground
+- A document stating that there are no outstanding maintenance fees owed for any common ground is known as a "Debt free Certificate" (Condos Only)

 The authenticity of these documents as well as the relevant contract or agreement may be checked by a competent lawyer.
 This is the importance of hiring the services of a property lawyer when it comes to buying or selling a property.